vicentematus/notes/Libros/Philosophy of Software Design - Osteourhout, John.md

 	- Indicates that maybe there is a confusion over the division of responsibility between classes.
 	- When you see passtrough methods, ask yourself "Exactly which feaures and abstractions is each of these classes responsibly for?"
 	- The solution is to expose the lower level classes directly to the callers of the higher class (llama a las clases lower level nomás)

+## Chapter 10 - Define Errors out of Existence
+- Exception = Error
+- *developers often define exceptions without considering how they will be handled.*
+- El autor argumenta que cuando los modulos tiran excepciones, aumenta la complejidad del sistema, ya que tienes que hacer código para estos casos especiales.
+	- Obviamente es más díficil que un modulo que no lanza excepciones.
+	- Para esto está el defensive programming, que checkea por las excepciones.
+Pero también aumenta la complejidad del código llenandolos  de try/except/catch
+- Throwing exceptions is easy; handling them is hard.
+- En conclusion: manejar o esconder excepciones depende que tan importante sean para los usuarios de tu modulo.
+Si es importante mostrar las exceptions, entonces levanta la exception.
+If not, then define errors out of existence.

+## Chapter 13 - Comments should describe things that aren't obvious  from the code

+- Like the title says: *Comments should describe things that aren't obvious  from the code*
+- Red Flag: *Comment that Repeats code*
+- Higher level comments enhance intuition
+- Interface comments should explain in higher level how it works,if it has any side effects, and any exceptions that can emanate from the method.
+- Red Flag: Implementation docmuentation contaminates interface
+- When writing comments try toput yourself in the mindset of the reader and ask yourself what are the key things he will need to know.

+## Chapter 14- Choosing names

+- Selecting names for variables, methods and other entities is one of the most underrated aspects of software design.
+- When choosing a name, try to create an image in the mind of the reader about the nature of the thing being named.
+- Red flag: Vague name: if a variable or method name is broad enough to refer to many different things, then it doesn't convey much informaton to the developer.
+- Red flag: hard to pick name: If it's hard to find a simple name for a variable or method, that's a hint that the underlying object may not have a clean design.
+	- Perhaps you are trying to use a single variable to represent several things.

 ## Questions